 When: The employee-paid payroll tax will be referred to voters for the May 2020 election.
 If approved by voters, the revenue would be dedicated to public safety and could be available as early as July 2022.

-How: The employee-paid payroll tax would be collected by Oregon's Department of Revenue.
+How: The employee-paid payroll tax would be collected by Oregon's Department of Revenue on wages earned in Salem (not retirement income).

 New Revenue for public safety: $9.1 million in 2022, using a tiered rate structure with most workers paying a rate of 0.39% on income earned within the City limits.
 At 0.39%, a person working in Salem earning $50,000 annually would pay $195 per year.
 Employees earning minimum wage would be exempt and those earning a wage up to and including $15 per hour would pay a lower rate of 0.266%.